 Science, Art, Litt, Science based Art & Science Communication

-Recent measles outbreak in the California state of the US tells an interesting story.
+Recent measles outbreak in the California state of the US ( now spread to other states too) tells an interesting story.

 Vaccines are not responsible for the woes people face but because of rejection of people to get vaccinated the problems arise!